SAT EXAM PREP: REAL-TIME SAT QUESTION AND ANSWER

 Choice B is incorrect because in this context, “concerns about” would mean worries about or interests in.
 The text focuses on the various physical traits that hedgehog tenrecs and true hedgehogs share.
 There’s nothing in the text to suggest why hedgehog tenrecs would be worried about true hedgehogs, or why they would be interested in them.

 Choice C is incorrect because in this context, “indications of” would mean evidence of.
-By listing a set of traits that hedgehog tenrecs share with true hedgehogs, the text establishes a comparison between the two groups of mammals, and saying that the traits shared within one group of mammals provide
+By listing a set of traits that hedgehog tenrecs share with true hedgehogs, the text establishes a comparison between the two groups of mammals, and saying that the traits shared within one group of mammals provide evidence of another group of mammals wouldn’t be an effective way to establish the similarities between the two groups.

 Work on your reading and understanding skills to answer correctly.